Leonkoithara/projectEuler/README.md

 This repository contains solutions for https://projecteuler.net problems.

 #### Code-quality warning
-Most of the code in this repo is inefficient af.
+Most of the problems are solved in the naive possible way.

-*You have been warned*.
+*You have been warned!* :grimacing:

-However, if you're irritated about the code-quality and can improve it.
-Feel free to contribute.
+However, if you can improve the efficiency of the code, please feel free to contribute.
+Your help will be much appreciated :smile:.